wumpz/ireport/README.md

 **Reviving this designer is the main goal**

-* make IReport a maven multi module project
+* (done) make IReport a maven multi module project
-* upgrade Netbeans Platform to Apache Netbeans V12.2 or higher.
+* (done) upgrade Netbeans Platform to Apache Netbeans V12.2 or higher.
 * upgrade JasperReports to a more recent version, since this fork starts with version 5.6.
   * avoid to immediate implement all new features of new JasperReport versions
 * refactor IReport to have a wrapper module.
 At the moment all third party jars are put directly into the main modules